 By the time Parkinson's symptoms are obvious, patients may have lost 45 to 60% or more of these dopamine-producing cells.
 The cause of this dopamine depletion that causes Parkinson's symptoms is unknown.Other possible diagnoses

 Other factors that may play a role in its development:

 Approximately 10 to 20% of people with Parkinson's symptoms are diagnosed with the disease before the age of 50.
 Of those, only half are diagnosed before age 40.
 This is known as Young-Onset Parkinson's disease.

 Michael J. Fox, diagnosed at the age of 30 in 1991, has young-onset.

-The average year of onset of Parkinsons disease is 55 - 60 years, and the risk of developing the illness increases with age.
+The average year onset of Parkinson's disease is 55 - 60 years old, and the risk of developing the disease increases with age .

 -Late Onset Parkinsons is seen after the age of 65.

 People with Parkinson's also seem to have low levels of this very important chemical messenger, which appears to be caused by damage to the nerve endings that produce it.

 -Noradrenaline has multiple roles in the brain: As a neurotransmitter: it helps regulate the autonomic nervous system, whose job is to regulate blood pressure and other automatic functions in the body. (heart rate, digestion, etc)